Tractable Uncertainty-Aware Meta-Learning: Problem Statement

-\section{Problem statement}
+\section{Problem Statement}

-A task $\task$ consists of a function $f_i$ from which data is drawn.
 At test time, the prediction steps are broken down into (1) \textit{adaptation}, that is identifying $f_i$ using $\batchsize$ context datapoints $(\xcontextinput, \ycontextoutput)$ from the task, and (2) \textit{inference}, that is making predictions for $f_i$ on the \textit{query inputs} $\xqueryinput$.
 Later the predictions can be compared with the \textit{query ground-truths} $\yqueryoutput$ to estimate the quality of the prediction, for example in terms of mean squared error (MSE).
 The meta-training consists in learning valuable features from a \textit{cluster of tasks}, which is a set of similar tasks (e.g., sines with different phases and amplitudes but same frequency), so that at test time the predictions can be accurate on tasks from the same cluster.
 We take a probabilistic, functional perspective and represent a cluster by $\dist$, a theoretical distribution over the function space that describes the probability of a task belonging to the cluster.
 Learning $\dist$ is appealing, as it allows for performing OoD detection in addition to making predictions.
 Adaptation amounts to computing the conditional distribution given test context data, and one can obtain an uncertainty metric by evaluating the negative log-likelihood (NLL) of the context data under $\dist$.